Sammy Cahn: Personal life

 He changed his last name from Cohen to Kahn to avoid confusion with comic and MGM actor Sammy Cohen and again from Kahn to Cahn to avoid confusion with lyricist Gus Kahn.

 He was married twice: first in 1945 to vocalist and former Goldwyn girl Gloria Delson, with whom he had two children.
 They divorced after 18 years of marriage.
 Gloria went on to marry world-class tennis player Mike Franks in 1965.
 In 1970, Cahn married Virginia (Tita) Curtis, a former fashion coordinator for the clothes designer Donald Brooks.
 The couple divorced around 1982, then remarried and the marriage lasted until his death.

 He was the father of Laurie Cahn and jazz/fusion guitarist Steve Khan who, early in his career, changed the spelling of his last name to Khan in order to "create a separate identity from [his] famous father" and because he was "so hurt and angry with him for so many childhood things."

-Sammy Cahn died on January 15, 1993, at the age of 79 in Los Angeles, California from heart failure.
+Cahn died on January 15, 1993, at the age of 79 in Los Angeles, California from heart failure.
 His remains were interred in the Westwood Village Memorial Park Cemetery.